 If you are part of a book club for Daughter of Rome, we have a lovely free gift for you.
 This gorgeous digital asset includes discussion questions, historical notes about the novel, and Roman recipes for the modern reader.

-Biblical fiction is a novel whose main character is a real person in the Bible; the events of the book focus on actual events that took place in Scripture.
+Biblical fiction is a novel whose main character is a real person in the Bible, and some of the plot focuses on actual events that took place in Scripture.

-Historical fiction, on the other hand, features a fictional central character and a fictitious plotline which takes place in a biblical setting.Read the Full Article
+Historical fiction set in biblical times, on the other hand, features a fictional central character and a fictitious plot which takes place in a biblical setting.Read the Full Article

 I was born in the land of Cyrus, Darius, Nehemiah, and Esther.
 My family were nominal Muslims.
 My parents believed in being conscientious, law-abiding citizens.
 But they did not adhere to the basic pillars of Islam such as praying five times a day or fasting during Ramadan.
 My mother did not wear a veil or observe hijab.

 When I was almost fourteen years old, my parents divorced, and my mother, sister, and I moved to England.
 Moving to a different country is jarring.
 Overnight, I lost my friends, my home, my family, and my beloved father, who remained in the Middle East.
 I even lost my language.
 Suddenly, I became an outsider.

 I began to attend Princess Helena College, a boarding school for girls in Hertfordshire (pronounced Heart-ford-share), where I studied Jane Austen and Shakespeare and Charlotte Bronte.
 I was in love!